OPS-SAT (Operations nanoSatellite)

-For this experiment algorithms are under development implementing classical spectrum analyzer functions.
+For this experiment, algorithms are under development implementing classical spectrum analyzer functions.
 The center frequency, span, sweep time and resolution bandwidth can be selected via ground control.

 It is also planned to implement synchronization algorithms on the processor core for automatic carrier tracking.

 Another experiment which can be easily accommodated is an ADS-B receiver.
 Demodulation of the MSK signal and retrieval of the ADS-B datagrams will be carried out by the processor core.
-Since datagrams will certainly collide in high-density traffic regions, reconstruction of the datagrams can be done on board on the Cyclone V, or on ground.
+Since datagrams will certainly collide in high-density traffic regions, reconstruction of the datagrams can be done on board on Cyclone V, or on ground.

-Optical Retro-Reflectors on Panels for Attitude Determination:
+Optical Retro-Reflectors on Panels for Attitude Determination

 This passive experiment will allow attitude monitoring and precise tracking using laser stations on the ground.
 There is an interest, especially among the space debris community to investigate the spacecraft dynamics of asymmetric objects such as OPS-SAT when uncontrolled.
-This can be done on this mission by simply disabling the actuation for periods when the mission is running and after mission termination using the laser reflections to determine attitude sate and evolution as it slowly descends.
+This can be done on this mission by simply disabling the actuation for periods when the mission is running and after mission termination using the laser reflections to determine attitude state and evolution as it slowly descends.